huangbaihua001/RestfulToolkitX/README.md

 ## What is RestfulToolkitX?

-The author of [RestfulToolkit][RestfulToolkit] has no longer maintains it and it is not compatible with the latest version of IDEA, and other versions based on it are not compatible with the latest IDEA either.
-So I forked it.
+The author of [RestfulToolkit][RestfulToolkit] no longer maintains it, and it is not compatible with the latest version of IDEA, and other versions based on it are not compatible with the latest IDEA either.
+So I fork it.
 This branch will continue to be compatible with the latest version of IDEA, and will also include some useful features.